ultraware/funlen/README.md

 # Funlen linter

 Funlen is a linter that checks for long functions.
-It can checks both on the number of lines and the number of statements.
+It can check both on the number of lines and the number of statements.

 The default limits are 60 lines and 40 statements.
 You can configure these.